Jeavon/Umbraco-4-Localization/README.md

 **The following key has been added to the 'user' area:**

 *key alias="confirmNewPassword" -> Shown when changing your password, asks to confirm the new password*

+**The following key has been added to the 'actions' area:**

+*key alias="invalidDomain" -> Shown when trying to set a hostname that is not valid*